-What is Therapeutic Exercise?
+What is Running Analysis?

 Unlike a regular exercise program, which focuses on improving your general strength, aerobic endurance and general fitness, therapeutic exercise is more specific.
 Based on the findings from your physical therapy evaluation, therapeutic exercise usually focuses on: